-This Spring THT presented Navigators, by Toni Cabré, a hilarious comedy about two people who believe in the virtues of social media.
+In the Spring of 2019 THT presented Navigators, by Toni Cabré, a hilarious comedy about two people who believe in the virtues of social media.
 A man and a woman get online to find out what’s happening, to share their feelings, to have fun… Maybe because of they are online, they feel less isolated and somehow happier.
 But online relationships are very complicated!

 Like many of us, the two character in Navigators are lonely.
 They want to break out of their routine, so they navigate the web to find someone else who wants to play a game.

-Our fall show, Happily Ever after, consisted of three short plays framed by two monologues, reflecting on love and its challenges.
+Our show during the Fall of 2018, Happily Ever after, consisted of three short plays framed by two monologues, reflecting on love and its challenges.
 The short plays, Misunderstandings, Don’t Take it Personally and Melodrama present couples in different stages of a relationship, portraying their romantic struggles, fears, and insecurities, hurdles anyone surely can relate to.
 The two monologues An Ugly Boyfriend and Perceptions give us the insight into the minds of two women struggling with jealousy and self-doubt.
 These pieces of dark comedy, written by Spanish playwright Cristina Colmena, present in an amusing and incisive way the complicated patterns love relationships are made of.

 Tallahassee Hispanic Theater embraced the concept of Micro Theater, started in 2009 in Spain, presenting a group of short plays performed in the same space: the Carriage House at Goodwood Museum.
 Micro-theater is a form of theater very popular these days in Spain, Latin America and places like Miami and New York.
 It brings short stage performances up close to the audience in unusual venues.